-Buying a tent can be a bewildering process first time round.
+Buying a tent can be a bewildering process the first time around.
 In this tent buying guide, we are going to help you decide which tent is right for you and your style of camping.
 We’ll help you choose a tent based on:

 Tent sleeping capacity